-So far this year, Bank of America stock (NYSE: BAC) has returned 42.33%, outpacing the KBW Nasdaq Bank Index, which is up 37.09%.
-Its performance has been strong enough that analysts’ consensus rating, as reported by The Wall Street Journal, has been a steady “buy” over the last several months, meaning analysts expect the stock’s performance to improve.
+Over the past year, Bank of America stock (NYSE: BAC) has returned about 43%, outpacing the KBW Nasdaq Bank Index, which is up just under 29%.
+Its performance has been strong enough that analysts’ consensus rating, as reported by The Wall Street Journal, has been a steady “overweight” over the last several months, meaning analysts expect the stock’s performance to improve.
 The consensus is based on ratings ranging from “buy” to “sell,” with 14 of 28 analysts rating the stock a “buy.”

 Bank of America’s Historic Bond Offering

 On April 16, Bank of America announced a plan to sell $15 billion in bonds.
 It is a record-breaking deal, announced just one day after JPMorgan Chase & Co. announced a similar but smaller offering worth $13 billion and Goldman Sachs Group sold $6 billion in new bond notes.

 Investors responded favorably to Bank of America’s new bond offering, with one source claiming that investors bought to the tune of approximately $25 billion.
 That positions Bank of America to borrow at lower rates than planned.
 The company plans to use its proceeds from the bond sale for overall corporate needs, according to a spokesperson.

 An Expanded Commitment To Housing Affordability

 Last year, Bank of America announced plans to triple its investment in affordable homeownership — from $5 billion in 2019 to $15 billion through 2025.
 The company plans to help more than 60,000 consumers purchase homes.
 Bank of America’s previously committed funding to this initiative has already placed more than 21,000 people in homes via affordable loans, plus down payments and closing cost grants.

 A Focus on Retaining Talent Through a Pandemic

-Last month, Bank of America announced it had exceeded its five-year goal to hire 10,000 individuals from low- and moderate-income communities through its Pathways program.
+Last quarter, Bank of America announced it had exceeded its five-year goal to hire 10,000 individuals from low- and moderate-income communities through its Pathways program.
 Currently two years ahead of schedule, the bank is expanding the program and has committed to an additional 10,000 hires by 2025 through expanded partnerships with community colleges and local chapters of organizations such s the National Urban League.